 Debt of a company likely to default

-The securities of an institution are classified as distressed when the issuing institution cannot meet a large number of its financial obligations.
+The securities of an entity are classified as distressed when the issuer cannot meet a large number of its financial obligations.
 Unlike junk bonds which have a credit rating of BBB (or lower), distressed securities have credit rating of CCC or lower.
 Furthermore, fixed income securities having a yield to maturity which is 1000 basis points greater than the risk-free rate of return are classified as distressed debt (Note: a related category, stressed debt, has a yield to maturity which is 600-800 basis points greater than the risk-free rate of return).

-Hedge funds, mutual funds, brokerage firms, specialized debt funds (like Collateralized Loan Obligations) and private equity firms are the dominant players in this market.
+Hedge funds, mutual funds, brokerage firms, specialized debt funds (like Collateralized Loan Obligations), and private equity firms are the dominant players in this market.
 Thus, investors with a high appetite for risk should invest in distressed securities.
 However, it should be noted that distressed stocks are riskier than distressed senior debt instruments.

 As an asset manager, or as someone hiring an asset manager, you should have/look out for the following qualities while investing in distressed debt: